docarray/docarray/docs/fundamentals/documentarray/find.md

   "weight": 25.0}]
 ```

 ## Combine multiple conditions

-You can combine multiple conditions using the following operators
+You can combine multiple conditions using the following operators:

 | Boolean Operator | Description                                        |
 |------------------|----------------------------------------------------|
 | `$and`           | Join query clauses with a logical AND              |
 | `$or`            | Join query clauses with a logical OR               |
 | `$not`           | Inverts the effect of a query expression           |

 ```python
 r = da.find({'$or': [{'weight': {'$eq': 45}}, {'modality': {'$eq': 'D'}}]})